Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Combined Analysis of and Data

-An effort was made to understand the LHC/ALICE data \cite{LHC} for the production of $K^*$ and $\ph$ mesons in $p\,p$ collisions at $\sqrt{s} = 7$ TeV.
+An effort was made to understand the LHC/ALICE data\cite{LHC} for the production of $K^*$ and $\ph$ mesons in $p\,p$ collisions and also the branching fraction weighted ratios at $\sqrt{s} = 7$ TeV.
 The data has $p_T$ values ranges from $1.25$ to $5.5$ GeV.
-Therefore, at these low $p_T$, the $x$-values will be of the order of $10^{-4}$.
-It is well known that DGLAP evolution equations fail at such small $x$-values due to the poles in both the $P_{gq}$ and $P_{gg}$ splitting functions which cause both the singlet quark and gluon fragmentation functions to diverge at small-$x$.
-Such studies at low $x$-values can be done using modified leading log approximation (MLLA) \cite{Indu} which yield better (convergent) behaviour of fragmentation functions at small $x$.
+Therefore, at these low $p_T$, the $x$-values will be of the order of $10^{-6}$ and parton distribution functions are not available at such low values of $x$.
+In addition, the $z$ values are less than $z < 10^{-3}$.
+It is well known that DGLAP evolution equations for fragmentation functions fail at such small $z$-values due to the poles in both the $P_{gq}$ and $P_{gg}$ splitting functions which cause both the singlet quark and gluon fragmentation functions to diverge at small-$z$.
+Such studies at low $z$-values can be done using modified leading log approximation (MLLA)\cite{Indu} which yield better (convergent) behaviour of fragmentation functions at small $z$.
 This is beyond the scope of the present work.